Tag: acceptance

 The article analyzes the deep connection between the LGBTQIA+ community and mental health, highlighting how challenges like discrimination and stigma increase the risk of psychological distress.
 It emphasizes the need to move from "tolerance" to "authentic inclusion" through the creation of safe spaces, visibility, and inclusive language.
 It also addresses the role of professionals in offering specialized and culturally competent support.
 The conclusion stresses that true inclusion is key to promoting the well-being of LGBTQIA+ people and building a more just and welcoming society for all.

-Stimming in Neurodivergent Adults
+Stimming in neurodivergent adults

 Stimming, or self-stimulation, is a natural and vital coping mechanism used by neurodivergent individuals to regulate their nervous system, manage emotions, and express internal states.
 Often misunderstood and stigmatized, this article explains the different forms and functions of stimming in autism and ADHD, advocating for greater societal understanding, acceptance, and the creation of inclusive environments.